 Dining & Nightlife

 The cost of food in Calgary, as well as Canada in general, can come as one of the bigger surprises to newcomers.
 Groceries, particularly meat and some dairy products (e.g. cheese), tend to be more expensive than what you might be used to.
 On the other hand, a trip to a quality restaurant tends to be quite good value so there’s no need to view it as a luxury dining option.
+Like many aspects of life in Canada, the cost of living in Calgary can be higher in some metrics and more affordable in others.

 A standard main course meal in a mid-range Calgarian restaurant will set you back between $14-20 generally, but you can get even better deals by keeping an eye on the daily specials which are very common across the city’s eateries.
 A standard burger meal in a fast food joint will set you back around ten bucks as well.